Geodan/compressor5000/README.md

 This tool does the following:

-- Loops through all b3dm files in subdirectory 'tiles', for each file do:
+- Loops through all b3dm files in currrent directory, for each file do:

-    - Unpack b3dm to glb file (using b3dm unpack)
+    - Unpack b3dm to glb file + batch table file (using b3dm unpack)

     - Run Draco compression (using gltf-pipeline)

     - Pack glb to b3dm file (using b3dm pack)

-    - Remove the temporary glb file
+    - Remove the temporary glb file and batch file

 ## Remarks

 - Input b3dm's will be overwritten;

-- B3dm batch information will be lost;

 - Running this tool multiple times will give an error.